 Photo by Thomas via Flickr | Creative Commons

 That, or no-wire fairy lights or sconces.
 Hang them from tree branches or trellises and set your party aglow – they will warm up and brighten your experience even on the coldest of nights, and may come in handy if you’re planning on some reading.
 If you, indeed, are a bookworm, how about taking your friends on a literary adventure of Scotland and set up your picnic in a location linked to your favourite Scottish writer or that features in your favourite book?

 Photo by Paul via Flickr | Creative Commons

 Forget your tote bag or backpack – replace it with a stylish picnic basket.
 It’s not only totally adorable but also very practical.
-Picture yourself pedaling on a town bike with a wicker hamper at the front to your local farmers’ market where you pick up some freshly-cut flowers and ripe seasonal fruits and veggies.
-If you can almost capture the smell of freshness as you read this, grab the moment, jump on your bike and cycle along one of Scotland’s many of stunning cycling routes and paths, where you can enjoy your morning purchases with a dash of a fresh air.
-Other things to consider are refined picnic plates and bowls, tiered cake stands, rustic mason jars for your salads, food labels, to name just a few.
+Picture yourself pedalling on a town bike with a wicker hamper at the front to your local farmers’ market where you pick up some freshly-cut flowers and ripe seasonal fruits and veggies.
+If you can almost capture the smell of freshness as you read this, grab the moment, jump on your bike and cycle along one of Scotland’s many stunning cycling routes and paths, where you can enjoy your morning purchases with a dash of fresh air.
+Other things to consider are refined picnic plates and bowls, tiered cake stands, rustic mason jars for your salads and food labels, to name just a few.